 Supplier Quality Development (S.Q.D.)
 Award System

 In fiscal 2003, Daifuku launched the Supplier Quality Development (S.Q.D.)
 Award system.
 Since then, outstanding goods-related suppliers (production outsourcing and goods purchase), designers, installation contractors etc. have been commended every year.
-In fiscal 2018, from among a total of 207 companies, we presented the S.Q.D.
-Award to five companies.
+In fiscal 2019, from among a total of 214 companies, we presented the S.Q.D.
+Award to six companies.

 Health and safety seminar for top management

-As part of our ongoing effort to eradicate occupational accidents throughout the Daifuku Group, we hold our Health and safety seminar for top management every year.
+As part of our ongoing effort to eradicate occupational accidents throughout the Daifuku Group, we hold our health and safety seminar for suppliers every year.

-At the seminar held in December 2017, we invited the heads of 158 main suppliers, with the purpose of sharing policies and information related to comprehensive health and safety management by Daifuku and its partner companies.
+At the seminar held in November 2018, we invited 161 top management from 156 main suppliers, with the purpose of sharing policies and information related to health and safety management by Daifuku and its partner companies.

 Safety award system